moratsam/distributed/README.md

 #### Finite field Zp:
-* lemma: Rows in permutation table except row 0 are permutations of [p-1]:
+* Lemma 1: Rows in permutation table except row 0 are permutations of [p-1].

 PROOF: Suppose not.
 Suppose x*a = x*b.
 Then x(a-b) = 0 is divisor of zero. //